Romans 7

 Romans 7:7-13

-8 But sin, finding occasion through the commandment, produced in me all kinds of coveting.
+8 But sin, seizing its opportunity through the commandment, produced in me every kind of covetous desire.
 For apart from the law, sin is dead.

 Sin uses the commandment to deceive and kill, showing the deadly power of sin.